freezer333/ramapo/source/courses/cmps530/weeks/week4.md

 Object Oriented Programming is an essential skill in general software development - where long term maintainability of programs is a critical concern.
 In most Data Science projects, OOP is not quite as critical - but readability of code is always something we should look towards.

-In Weekly Project 3, I'll have you adapte last week's project to use classes for each Movie, rather dictionaries.
+In Weekly Project 3, I'll have you adapt last week's project to use classes for each Movie, rather dictionaries.
 I think you will see that the code becomes a bit less chaotic.

 ## Some notes on Weekly Project #2
 For those of you with less programming experience...
 I'm sure that last week's project was quite a challenge!
 That's OK - do not lose confidence.
 In fact, this week is specifically designed to be a little light on new material, to give you a chance to catch up.